-Whether you’re planning to open a shop that makes the best coffee around or you want to sell eco-friendly office supplies, you’ll need to explain why your business is necessary and how it’ll differ from its competitors.
+Whether you’re planning to open a shop that makes the best coffee or you want to sell eco-friendly office supplies, you’ll need to explain why your business is necessary and how it’ll differ from its competitors.
 That’s where your business plan comes in.
 It provides investors, lenders and potential partners with an understanding of your company’s structure and goals.
 If you want to gain the financial autonomy to run a business or become an entrepreneur, a financial advisor could help align your finances to meet your business needs.
 Let’s break down the 10 key components of a business plan.

 1. Executive Summary

 Your executive summary should appear first in your business plan.
 It should summarize what you expect your business to accomplish.
 Since it’s meant to highlight what you intend to discuss in the rest of the plan, the Small Business Administration suggests that you write this section last.

 A good executive summary is compelling.
 It reveals the company’s mission statement, along with a short description of its products and services.
 It might also be a good idea to briefly explain why you’re starting your company and include details about your experience in the industry that you’re entering.

 2. Company Description

 A company description includes key information about your business, goals and the target customers that you want to serve.
 This is where you explain why your company stands out from other competitors in the industry and break down its strengths, including how it offers solutions for customers, and the competitive advantages that will give your business an edge to succeed.